sheynkman-lab/Long-Read-Proteogenomics/README.md

 ## Using Zenodo

 To make the data more accessible and FAIR, the indexed files were transferred to Zenodo using [`zenodo-upload`](https://github.com/jhpoelen/zenodo-upload) from the `University of Virginia's Gloria Sheynkman Lab` Amazon `S3` buckets.

-The data were prepared and stored in the development of the `Sheynkman Lab Long-read Proteogenomics Pipeline`.

 Using Nextflow, configuration items can access locations in Google Compute Platform (GCP) buckets (`gs://`), Amazon Web Services (AWS) buckets (`s3://`) and Zenodo locations (`https://`) seamlessly.